espressif/esp-idf/examples/system/gdbstub/README.md

 This example shows how to use gdbstub and it's functionality at runtime to debug an application with GDB.
 With the gdbstub component it is possible to run GDB from IDF Monitor by pressing Ctrl+C and debug
 the application using GDB.
-It is also possible to read/modify memory values, interrupt and continue the application.
+It is also possible to read/modify memory values, interrupt and continue the application, set breakpoints, make steps and so on.
 Upon exit from GDB, the application will continue to work in IDF Monitor as before.

 ## How to use example
 ### Hardware Required

-he example can run on any commonly available ESP32 development board.
+The example can run on any commonly available ESP32 development board.
 There are two possible ways to execute gdbstub with GDB: from IDF Monitor and as standalone application. gdbstub support ESP32, ESP32-S2 and ESP32-S3 chips.